AdityaChandravanshi/online_library_management_system/README.md

 I have created a templates folder inside the app and created some files in it.

 like file name is index.html, add_author.html, add_book.html, add_borrow_record.html, author_list.html, book_list.html, borrow_list.html files are there.

+I have used Django Form Validation in my application, so that user cannot submit empty form, every single field has to be filled then form will be submitted.
+If the user has left any field blank, he will get a message or a notification will be generated where the pure field is filled.
+It is important that my application has a good user interface.

+I have used CSRF token in my forms, so that my application remains secure and user information also remains secure, my forms are in other HTML files in templates folder.

+I have used CSS to design my application, I have used both External CSS and Internal CSS in my application so that my application user interface remains good.
+I have used CSS to design my application, I have used both External CSS and Internal CSS in my application so that my application user interface remains good.